sophiephill/Fires_and_Cocci/README.md

 ## Analysis

-* **Results Data** contains csv files for the effect estimates obtained from our
+* **Results Data** contains csv files for the effect estimates obtained from our gsynth analysis

-* **GsynthControlSensitivityAnalysis.R** provides the code for calculating the effect estimates when each of the controls for a fire is left
+* **GsynthControlSensitivityAnalysis.R** contains the code for the control sensitivity analysis in which each control is removed one at a time from the eligible control pool and calculating the effect of the wildfire with this control excluded.

-* **InteractionAnalysis.R** regresses the number of high wind days in a region on whether it occurs in a fire-exposed region during the month of the fire, examining the significance of this interaction.
+* **InteractionAnalysis.R** regresses the number of high wind days in a region on whether it occurs in a fire-exposed region during the month of the fire.
+We reported on the significance of this interaction.

  * **MesmaItsAnalysis.R** contains the code for conducting an Interrupted Time Series analysis to ascertain whether the levels of vegetative land cover (MESMA) were significantly different in the months following the fire.

 * **PoolEffects.R** contains the script to pool effect estimates from multiple fires across different time periods using a fixed effects meta analysis from the R package meta.

 ## Covariates
 * **data** contains various environmental variables extracted for fire and control regions, summarized monthly.
+Case data are PHI and thus not included.

 * **GetFireElevationData.R** script to extract elevation data from USGS rasters to the centroid of the hexagonal boundary surrounding each fire.